 Ultimately, the outcome of ACP is the improved quality of life and quality of death.
-This comes from fully understanding your health care choices, making decisions based on your values, goals and beliefs, and communicating your wishes to health care providers, family and/or community support systems.
+This comes from fully understanding your health care choices, making decisions based on your values, goals and beliefs and communicating your wishes to your family, health care providers and/or community support systems.

-*It is the policy of Community Hospice to involve the patient and family in all health care decisions while in our hospice program.
-Community Hospice will not attempt to influence your decisions, nor promote a specific action; nor will Community Hospice take measures to either hasten or postpone death.
-Your may receive care from Community Hospice regardless of whether or not you have executed an advance care plan.
+*It is the policy of Community Hospice & Palliative Care to involve the patient and family in all health care decisions while in our hospice program.
+Community Hospice & Palliative Care will not attempt to influence your decisions, nor promote a specific action; nor will Community Hospice & Palliative Care take measures to either hasten or postpone death.
+You may receive care from Community Hospice & Palliative Care regardless of whether or not you have executed an advance care plan.

 The information on advance care planning is provided as a courtesy and should not be relied upon as legal advice.
 There are statutory provisions that address and set forth specific requirements for advance directives that are not discussed in this general information.
 If you have specific questions regarding your health care or your legal rights and responsibilities, you should consult your health care provider and/or an attorney.